Inflation and Primordial Black Holes: PBH formation in the early universe

 Notice that at sub-horizon scales the radiation pressure can overcome the gravitational collapse: therefore, the production of PBHs effectively occurs at around horizon re-entry.
 This implies that the concept of horizon re-entry is crucial for our understanding PBH formation as a causal process: in fact, only when the physical wavelength of a perturbation becomes comparable to the causal distance $1/H$, gravity is able to communicate the presence of an over-density, and to initiate the gravitational collapse.
 A schematic diagram that summarizes the discussion above is illustrated in Fig \ref{fig:pmc}.

-In what comes next, we introduce relevant quantities such as the threshold for collapse and the mass and collapse fraction of PBHs, which are important for the computation of the current PBH abundance.
+In what comes next, we briefly discuss relevant quantities such as the threshold for collapse and the mass and collapse fraction of PBHs, which are important for the computation of the current PBH abundance.